COVESA/vehicle_signal_specification/struct.md

 * Obstacles - where each obstacle may contain information like, category, probability and location
 * Errors/Warnings - where each item might contain information on category and priority

-VSS supports a keyword `aggregate`that can be used on branches to indicate that the branch shall be read and written in atomic operations, but that has not been considered sufficient and the semantic interpretation could be difficult if the branch contains a mix of sensors, attributes and actuators.

 ### Intended usage

 The proposed struct support in VSS is introduced to facilitate logical binding/grouping of data that originates from the same source.